dudo50/a22f1e1/README.md

 NodeJS (16.14 =>)

 ## How to run:
-1. Install mongoDB and upload database called mtaa ("testDB.json")
+1. Install mongoDB and upload database called mtaa ("testDB.json" -> users, "test_games.json" -> games)
 2. Open folder in CMD or Visual Studio+Terminal
 3. Type in ***npm run dev***
-4. Click on link provided and test endpoints - eg. /api/profiles
+4. Click on link provided and test endpoints - eg. /api/profiles or /api/games